Elistratov-SA/OpenFOAM/README.md

 ---- wallJetMeshDict -- for jet-over-wall problem.

+---- flowAroundCylinderMeshDict -- for outer-cylinder emerged into a recatngular domain

 -- SIMPLE_axysimmetric_jet -- OpenFOAM case for jet in wedge geometry

--- QHD_wave-attractor -- OpenFOAM case for wave attractor calculation using QHD solver
+-- QHD_wave-attractor -- OpenFOAM case for wave attractor calculation using mulesQHD solver

 -- OpenFOAM_data_python_loading.ipynb -- OpenFOAM case data loader to python (postprocessing or raw case data)